cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 <div style="background-color: #dfd; color: black; padding: 10px; margin: 20px 0; border-radius: 5px;">
 Cypherpunks were hackers who had started writing encryption programs in the 1990s and passed them on free of charge to all people who wanted them.
 They were the best programs there were.
-No secret service in the world had a better ones.
+No secret service in the world had better ones.
 Secret services saw them as the greatest threat to their work because they couldn't crack them.
 But being Cypherpunk meant not only writing encryption programs but all sorts of things that helped protect the freedom of individuals.
 It was a philosophy of freedom associated with the programming of computers, and initiatives such as WikiLeaks, Hackerspaces, and CryptoParties were later rooted in this philosophy.
 </div>
-Marlene had often sat next to Marwin for nights when he was sitting in his radio-secured basement and traveling around the world, and she had learned a lot in the process.
+Marlene had often sat next to Marwin for nights when he was sitting in his radio-secured basement and traveling around the world with his computer.
+And she had learned a lot by this, programming, hacking and especially about internet freedom.
-Marwin also often took time to explain things to her, show her past hacks or teach her a programming language.
+Marwin also often took time to explain things to her, show her past hacks or teach her a new programming language.
 She could always come to him with anything, he had said, anytime.
-And she had also thought of asking Marwin for help on that matter.
+And she had also thought of asking Marwin for help on that matter with Corinne.
 That would make a lot of things easier, but then she decided not to.
 Anonymous relationships are anonymous relationships, period.
 This key was for her, for her alone.